genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/00_hardware-and-software.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This page gives you the hardware and software requirements needed in order to run a development workstation for the Genesis low-code platform.
-It also provides instructions for accessing the Genesis repository and configuring the Genesis packages.
+It also provides instructions for configuring the Genesis packages.

 ## Recommended hardware and operating system